Cypress Spurge

 - Crowds out pastures.

-- Decreases moisture and nutrients in soils.
+- Decreases moisture and nutrients in soil.

 Health: